You’re welcome, world. Here’s my guide to the best Portland ice cream, cupcakes and desserts in general. Get your stomach ready!

 According to Yelp, this is the most popular dessert spot in Portland.
 Papa Haydn is a restaurant with two different Portland locations, but both have amazing dessert cases.
 Some of the offerings include a white chocolate mint torte, Georgian peanut butter mousse torte, NY cheesecake, Boccone Dolce (a meringue-based dish), and Rhubarbarella, which includes a pistachio cake!

-There you are, 10 places you need to visit for the best Portland desserts.
+There you are, 10 places you need to visit for the best desserts in Portland.
 Although ice cream is my favourite dessert, the cupcakes and macaronuts on this list may change my mind!